lizmat/articles/on-raku2.md

 been accepted.
 And if I **do** hear otherwise from either of them, then I will need to take that fact of life under advisement.

+(and yes, that 1.5x improvement for hyper operators is now in core).

 Winding down
 ------------
 Until then, I intend to publish a Perl 6 Weekly again next Monday, and